simonmaguire/NBA_Scout/README.md

   I did some research through the docs, some articles and some videos and I added Storybook.js to the project.
 And I haven't done anything with it since.
 So adding some stories about the components I currently have is one of my next steps.
 - Frontend Tests
   I kept seeing that Storybook could be used to conduct testing on components.
 So I've waited to add tests (admittedly I'm not the quickest to add tests anyways) until I start creating stories and can see if this testing is comprehensive enough to replace unit tests in Jest.
+- Intermittent Speed Issues.
+Hits to the Server (or DB) are sometimes very slow.
+Range is around 100ms to 20s.
+Look into fixing this and adding a loading display.
 - A Visualization Features
   - A season selector to see/compare across seasons
   - Compare two teams